Are you having problems with your Hyundai push button start? Have your keyless start problems left you stranded because your Hyundai won’t start?

 We believe the manufacturer has yet to identify a proper fix and many more Hyundai drivers are going to have this push button start problem ‘down the road.”
 This issue could certainly leave many drivers stranded in driveways, parking lots, and gas stations.

 If you are suffering with a Hyundai push button start problem, it is important that you keep track of your repair invoices and you continue to have the matter addressed under your warranty until the issue is resolved.
-If you find that you have been back to the shop repeatedly for the matter, look into your rights under State Lemon Laws and Federal Warranty Laws and contact a Lemon Law Lawyer in your state who may be able to assist you.
+If you find that you have been back to the shop repeatedly for the matter, look into your rights under State Lemon Laws (including lemon laws in New York and New Jersey) and Federal Warranty Laws and contact a Lemon Law Lawyer in your state who may be able to assist you.